 - 1) Runoff volume control

-- 2) Peak runoff control
+- Peak runoff control

-- 3) Water quality
+- Water quality 3)

 - 4) Re-use and water conservation

-1.1 Runoff Volume and Peak Runoff Control
+Runoff Volume and Peak Runoff Control 1.1

 A critical factor of a stormwater management program is the balance of infiltration and the runoff volume released from the site.
 Increasing infiltration and storage volume capacity on site is a distinctive component of LID strategies.
 Broadening the potential for infiltration and storage, and modifying lengths of flow paths reduces the runoff volume and peak flow rate of stormwater.
 LID technologies are, however, unlike conventional methods as they are small-scale engineered facilities that are distributed throughout the site and possess a different appearance, many of them much like perennial gardens.